MKesenheimer/fault-injection-library/projects/stm32f205/README.md

 | VDD           | T_VCC   | VTARGET       |
 | SMA connector |         | SMA crowbar   |

 Connect the input `EXT1` to the crowbar glitch output `GLITCH`.
-This is necessary to trigger on the rising-edge of the voltage on the `V_CAP` line (green dupont cable).
+This is necessary to trigger on the rising-edge of the voltage on the `V_CAP` line (green dupont cable in the following figure).
 Turn the potentiometer labeled `ATN` all the way to the right (clockwise).
 The `THR` potentiometer should be adjusted during the execution of the glitcher script so that no timeouts occur (probable `3/4` position, the arrow points to the left).

 ![](images/07-glitching-setup.JPG)
 ![](images/08-trezor-connections.JPG)

-Connect channel 1 of a oscilloscope to the `VCAP` line via the SMA connector, channel 2 two the `VTARGET` output and the external trigger input of the oscilloscope to the `EXT1` hook.
+Connect channel 1 of an oscilloscope to the `VCAP` line via the SMA connector, channel 2 to the `VTARGET` output and the external trigger input of the oscilloscope to the `EXT1` hook.

 ![](images/09-pico-glitcher-setup.JPG)